Cezanjevci

 Cezanjevci ([tsɛˈzaːnjɛu̯tsi], in older sources Cezanjovci, Zesendorf) is a village on the right bank of the Ščavnica River in the Municipality of Ljutomer in northeastern Slovenia.
-The area traditionally belonged to the Styria region and is now included in the Mura Statistical Region.
+The area belongs to the traditional Styria region and is now included in the Mura Statistical Region.

+Demographics

+In 2022, the population was approximately 217 (males: 103, females:114).
+There has been an annual population change of −1.8%.
+Cezanjevci has an area of 3,800 km² with a population density of 57.11/km².

+Church

 The local parish church in the settlement is dedicated to Saint Roch and Saint Sebastian and belongs to the Roman Catholic Diocese of Murska Sobota.
 It is a single-nave building built in 1675.
 The belfry was added in 1679.